Scan containers

 - apt

-When using yum, Veracode recommends you have the permissions to run yum updates in the container without root privileges.
+When using yum, we recommend you have the permissions to run yum updates in the container without root privileges.

-Agent-based scanning only supports official RHEL Docker images, which require a RHEL subscription.
+For RHEL Linux containers, only official RHEL Docker images are supported, which require a RHEL subscription.

 To scan a Docker image, use --image:

-Travis CI addon, which does not use this cURL script, does not currently support
+The Travis CI addon, which does not use this cURL script, does not support scanning Docker images.

 After your agent-based scan is complete, you can view the vulnerabilities in your container from the project page in the Veracode Platform.